John-Abbott-College/4A8-Notes/30_Installer_WAP.md

 ​	Choose Release as the Active solution configuration.

 ​	Change the Active solution platform to x64.
-Change all the projects to be built for x64:
+Change all the projects to be built for x64.
+To set the platform to x64 for any project that does not have it selected:

 ​		Choose `Platform -> <New...>`.
 In the `New Project platform dialog`, unselect the `Create new solution platforms` checkbox and  then select `x64` in the `New Platform` dropdown

 ![image-20230427020038796](./Images/NewPlatformConfiguration_Installer.png)

 ​	Make the same changes for x86.
 Change the Active solution platform to x86.
-For each project, set x86 as the platform as you did for x64..
+For each project, set x86 as the platform as you did for x64.

 ![image-20230424025439541](./Images/WAPP_configuration_projects.JPG)